ArtisanPack-UI/livewire-starter-kit/custom-laravel-starter-kit-plan.md

 ## Conclusion

 This plan outlines the steps to create a custom Laravel Starter Kit that replaces FluxUI components with ArtisanPack UI components, adds required packages, and provides interactive prompts for optional packages and UI customization.
-The plan also addresses the special case of the CMS framework package, which requires modifications to the user model and related views.
+The plan also addresses the special case of the CMS Framework package, which includes its own User model and migration files but does not include any views.

+When the CMS Framework package is installed, the plan:
+1. Removes the default User model and migration files to avoid conflicts
+2. Keeps all auth views from the default Laravel and Livewire Starter Kit
+3. Updates these views to be compatible with the CMS Framework's User model

-By following this plan, we can create a robust and flexible starter kit that meets the specified requirements while maintaining compatibility with Laravel's core functionality.
+By following this plan, we can create a robust and flexible starter kit that meets the specified requirements while maintaining compatibility with Laravel's core functionality and properly integrating with the CMS Framework package when selected.